CodeWringer/ambersteel/documents/en/ruleset/rules.md

 >
 > Perhaps this could be a very socially orientated character?
 With an **empathy** of 6, they'd make for a skilled diplomat, shrewd negotiator and attentive inquisitor.
 On the other hand, with an **endurance** of 6 and **arcana** of 3, they could become a very enduring mage.
 Perhaps that could be decided by a dice roll, too..?

+#### Determine Attribute Advancing Thresholds
+Once attribute values have been set, you can determine the required number of successes and failures each attribute requires, in order to advance.

+For this, see the rules on [attribute advancing](#advancing-attributes).

 ### Choosing Skills
-You can spend 15 points to *learn* skills and raise their level, with the following limitations:
+You can spend **15** points to *learn* skills and raise their level, with the following limitations:
-* No skill can be at level 6+
+* No skill can be at level 6 or higher.
-* Max of 7 skills.
+* You can have at most 7 skills.
 * No skills can be set to *learning*.
-* Skills must relate to background.
+* Skills must relate to your character's life path.

 ### Carrying Capactity & Possessions
 First, determine your character's maximum [carrying capacity](#carrying-capacity).
 Refer to the [strength](#strength-str) attribute to do so.